-- Deb Schanke, Madison Apprenticeship Training Representative (ATR), retired. - Mary Harrington, federal ATR, retired. - · Mary Pierce, policy analyst, retired. - Long Vang was hired as the new ATR for Eau Claire. - Dominique Robinson, former ATR for Racine, was hired as a policy analyst in the Madison office.
+- Deb Schanke, Madison Apprenticeship Training Representative (ATR), retired. - Mary Harrington, federal ATR, retired. - Mary Pierce, policy analyst, retired. - Long Vang was hired as the new ATR for Eau Claire. - Dominique Robinson, former ATR for Racine, is a policy analyst in the Madison office. - Andrew Kasper is a new policy analyst in the Madison office; he replaced Matthew White.